UsernameKid/automated_youtube_channel/README.md

 3. Install libraries with `pip3 install -r requirements.txt` or `python3 -m pip install -r requirements.txt` .

-4. Get setup and create a Project with the Youtube API: https://developers.google.com/youtube/v3/quickstart/python Be sure to follow it carefully, as it won't work if you don't do this part right.
+4. Get setup and create a Project with the Youtube Data API: https://developers.google.com/youtube/v3/quickstart/python Be sure to follow it carefully, as it won't work if you don't do this part right.
 Download your OATH file and name it as "googleAPI.json" in your project folder.